nmeisenzahl/ai-agent-demo/README.md

 1. **Input**: You provide a topic (e.g., "Artificial Intelligence in Healthcare")
 2. **Research**: Research Agent investigates the topic and provides detailed findings
 3. **Summarize**: Summary Agent creates a compelling title and concise summary
+4. **Visualize**: Image Agent generates a relevant illustration using DALL-E 3
-4. **Generate**: HTML Agent produces a beautiful newspaper-style article
+5. **Generate**: HTML Agent produces a beautiful newspaper-style article with embedded image
-5. **Output**: Complete HTML file saved with optional Playwright validation
+6. **Output**: Complete HTML file with image saved, with optional Playwright validation

 ## 📁 Project Structure